isdeniz/isdeniz/README.md

 # Hello, I'm Selin! ✨

-I'm a software developer who is interested with developing enterprise applications, conducting machine learning projects and becoming an expert in agile project management.
+I'm a business data analytics professional who is interested with developing machine learning applications, conducting software development projects and becoming an expert in agile project management.
-I have extensive experience with Python and I'm familiar with Java, C# and OOP concepts.
+I have extensive experience with Python, OOP concepts, and MS Power BI.

 I'm studying on my master's thesis in the area of machine learning @Middle East Technical University and working as a Business Analytics Team Lead @Turkish Aerospace.
 I'm a cat-mom and enjoying the company of my little daughter Roma while I'm coding and conducting research.